devbhuwan/angular-npm-module-seed/README.md

 ## What's this?
 This project intends to give an easy-to-use starter for developing and publishing an Angular NPM module, so that it then be installed through the regular `npm install` command by other users.

-The whole project is heavily inspired by [Cyrille Tuzi](https://github.com/cyrilletuzi), through his [How to build and publish an Angular module](https://medium.com/@cyrilletuzi/how-to-build-and-publish-an-angular-module-7ad19c0b4464#.qcwybm3pa) Medium post.

-## Getting ready
-* `fork` this repo and change its name to match your module's
-* `clone` your fork
-* review the `package.json` file contents and include your name, your module's name and any other information you find necessary.
-Also, make sure the listed dependencies and their version numbers are what you need them to be

-> Don't pay attention to the `package-dist.json` file by now, we will get there later on.

-* `npm install` to install all dependencies or `yarn`

-## Coding time!
-You'll probably want to write some awesome code now.

-The seed includes a sample module file (`seed.module.ts`), as well as a sample service (`seed.service.ts`) and a sample public component (`seed.component.ts`), to get you inspired.

-So now it's the time to either rename those files and the classes inside them to your liking, or ditching them and writing your stuff from scratch.

 ## Now compile it!
 Once you have some nice amount of code put into your services, components, filters..., it's probably a good time to compile your module and taste the rewards for your hard work.
 These are the steps:
 * open the `tsconfig.json` file and include in the `paths` value **all the modules** your project depends on, as the final bundle won’t include them directly